LiangliangNan/PolyFit/ReadMe.txt

 ====================================================================================================

-Compile PolyFit from source code
+Build PolyFit from source code
     - Download the source code of PolyFit from GitHub: https://github.com/LiangliangNan/PolyFit
     - Install the dependencies (though versions specified have been tested, other versions should also work):